ashleymaeconard/CUTnRUN_scripts/README.md

 # CUT&RUN Scripts
 ## Ashley Mae Conard

-CUT&amp;RUN script pipeline from raw data to comparisons with ChIP-seq data.
+CUT&amp;RUN set of scripts to process CUT&RUN data from raw .fastq to comparisons with ChIP-seq data.